 Sophie was appointed to the Board of MS Australia in 2013, while also serving on the MS Limited Board, as well as chairperson of the MSL Audit and Risk Committee.
-She is also a part of the MS Angels group working on projects to sponsor MS researchers in the quest to cure MS.
+She is also a member of the Sydney MS Angels who raise awareness and important funds for MS Research Australia.

 She is a Partner at PwC, with 17 years tenure in their Assurance practice. .Her experience includes financial accounting, risk management, due diligence and internal controls evaluations.
 Sophie’s expertise is in managing large complex multi-location audits and related projects for a range of clients.

 As a qualified chartered accountant (ICAA), Sophie also holds a Bachelor of Commerce degree (Accounting & Business Law, UNSW).
 She is a member of the AICD and Institute of Internal Auditors.

 Paul was appointed to the MS Australia Board in 2003 and Chair of the MS Research Australia Board in 2007.
 He is also a former Director and Chairman of MS Limited.